GeoNet (New Zealand): Felt reports

 A felt report map for the 2016 Kaikōura earthquake.
 Power outages resulted in a lack of felt reports near Kaikōura.

-The GeoNet website allows people to submit felt reports and to describe the intensity of the shaking.
-People can choose to submit a "detailed" felt report which consists of 40 questions.
+The GeoNet website allows users to submit earthquake felt reports and to describe the intensity of the shaking.
 After the report is submitted, a coloured square is placed on a map, at the user's location.
-Most people make correct submissions, although some people purposefully make false reports or make mistakes, such as a VPN causing the website to not retrieve the user's location correctly.
+Additionally, users can choose to submit a "detailed" felt report which consists of 40 questions.
+Most submissions are genuine, although some people choose to make false reports or make mistakes, such as a VPN causing the website to not correctly retrieve the user's location.
 Aucklanders have a reputation for describing small earthquakes, including ones that cannot be felt in Auckland, as having "strong" or "extreme" shaking.
-From 2004 to 2016, over one million earthquake felt reports had been submitted.
 Sometimes people try to draw images on the map using the coloured squares, such as a phallus.
-Earthquakes are not the only felt reports that the website receives.
-It also receives reports of tsunami, with over 17,000 reports by 2020.
+From 2004 to 2016, over one million earthquake felt reports were submitted.
+Earthquakes are not the only felt reports that the website receives—users can also submit reports of tsunami, with over 17,000 reports by 2020.

-In 2023, GeoNet introduced a "shaking layers" map.
-Rather than showing squares at the locations of felt reports, it shows the median shaking at a given location.
-This includes locations where no one has submitted a felt report, and avoids showing possible false reports.
 Shortly after a large earthquake, Civil Defence may use the felt reports to gather information, such as power and communications outages, before the agency can gather information from other sources.
-An example of this is after the 2016 Kaikōura earthquake, where there was a lack of felt reports in Kaikōura, which suggested that there were outages there.
+An example of this is after the 2016 Kaikōura earthquake, where there the lack of felt reports in Kaikōura suggested that there were power outages there.
 The earthquake with the most felt reports on GeoNet had a magnitude of 6.0 and was located north-west of Paraparaumu, which gathered 60,688 felt reports in 2023.